Sylvania Campus

 Employers of EET engineering technicians include research and development laboratories, electronic equipment manufacturers, public utilities, colleges and universities, government agencies, medical laboratories and hospitals, electronic equipment distributors, semiconductor manufacturers and manufacturing and processing industries that use electronic control equipment and others.

 Students can complete the EET degree and/or the EET options in Biomedical Engineering Technology, Wireless and Data Communications, Renewable Energy Systems, and Mechatronics/Automation/Robotics Engineering Technology.
-The EET department also offers two certificates - Renewable Energy Systems and Electronics Engineering Technology.
+The EET department also offers one certificate - Electronics Engineering Technology.

 Degrees and Certificates Offered